- View

 Aikawa area -

 Sado Kinzan Gold Mine is a collection of historic relics which tell the 400-year history of Sado's gold and silver mines.
-On the Edo Kinzan Emaki (illustrated scrolls of gold mines) course (Sodayu Tunnel course), full-size dolls and robots provide accurate presentations of the workings of the mines in the past.
-On the Meiji Government-Controlled Mine course (Doyu Tunnel course), relics of modernization and industrialization still remain.
-Furthermore, there is also a guided tour course which includes facilities such as "The Best Gold Processing Plant in Asia" and "Japan's First Wetsern-Style Vertical Tunnel", that will cause visitors to marvel at the impressive scale.
+On the Sodayu Tunnel, full-size dolls and robots provide accurate presentations of the workings of the mines in the past.
+On the Doyu Tunnel, relics of modernization and industrialization still remain.
+In addition, industrial heritage sites such as "the best ore dressing plant in the East" and "Japan's first Western-style vertical shaft" are preserved in good condition in the surrounding area, surprising visitors with their grand scale.

 Aikawa area -